 Coconut milk is also a solution, should you find the Jaffna curry powder too spicy.

-I am from Germany and married with a Sri Lankan, so I am always looking for nice recipes.
-We are so happy that you share this wonderful recipes with everybody.
+I am from Germany and married a Sri Lankan, so I am always looking for nice recipes.
+We are so happy that you share this wonderful recipe with everybody.
 Yesterday we made Jaffna Curry and the chicken. so good.
 Thank you very much.

 Similar dishes chicken dishes you might like to try.

 Sri Lankan Jaffna curry